Light-cone feature selection for quantum machine learning: Method

 In the numerical experiments in Section~\ref{sec:numerics}, we use the re-uploading quantum circuits with a brick-like structure~\cite{cerezo2021cost}; an example for $n=6$ and $L=3$ is shown in Figure~\ref{fig:qc1}.

-As for quantum data, the dataset constitutes quantum states and their targets, i.e., $\{\rho_i, y_i \}$~\cite{schatzki2021entangled,perrier2022qdataset}.
+As for quantum data, the dataset consists of quantum states and their targets, i.e., $\{\rho_i, y_i \}$~\cite{schatzki2021entangled,perrier2022qdataset}.
 In this case, we employ PQCs $U(\bm{\theta})$ to the quantum inputs to find better representation for the tasks;

 Previous work defined two approaches of constructing quantum models~\cite{jerbi2023quantum}: explicit models where model predictions are given by measuring a certain Hermitian operator $O$ on quantum states, and implicit models where the inner products of quantum states called quantum kernels are used for predictions.
 Then, with a training dataset $S=\{\bm{x}_{i}, y_i\}_{i=1,\ldots,N}$ ($S=\{\rho_i, y_i\}_{i=1,\ldots,N}$) of size $N$, we perform optimization to obtain performant quantum models.
 For explicit models, we optimize $\bm{\theta}$ to minimize a loss function $\mathcal{L}(\bm{\theta})$ represented as